RedDragonWebDesign/LandOfLafton/README.md

 * The dungeon editor has an "off by 1" error for dungeons 25 and above.
 The dungeon display name doesn't match the actual dungeon name.

-## Events to fix
+## Events and walls to fix

+* Lafton 1 - The front gate doesn't have a backside.
+Should add it.
+* Goblin caves - redo the witch's lair (which is what it's called in the menus) to be a witch's lair, not a minotaur lair. in addition, add magic mouths. in addition, look at my old D&D binder to see old map of it and other notes. in addition, change the random encounters in that zone to not be minotaurs.
-* I have a note that Hobgoblin Pass is buggy.
+* Pass - I have a note that Hobgoblin Pass is buggy.
-* There's a nasty battle in Drow 1 that is duplicated once at each door.
+* Drow 1 - There's a nasty battle that is duplicated once at each door.
 Should merge those together so that PCs don't trigger it twice by mistake.

 ## Dungeons to add